 A. Medical evacuation / transportation is defined as you being transported to the nearest appropriate medical facility as a result of the insurance company's Consulting Physician and the local attending Physician's determination that adequate treatment is not available locally.
 If you want your doctor consulted make sure you give his / her contact information to the insurance company.

 Repatriation means returning the body home in the event the insured dies on their trip.
+In other words, you fly home in the lower part of the plane.

-Q. What does Travel Delay cover?
+Q. What does Trip Delay cover?

-Travel Delay covered reasons may include:
+Trip Delay covered reasons may include:

 - You being delayed by a traffic accident while en route to a departure